 St. Ethelbert's is approached by foot from Wexham Road.
-Pupils and parents enter and exit the site at the start and end of the school day via a secure pathway which ensures they do not have access to the car park.
+Pupils and parents enter and exit the site at the start and end of the school day via a secure pathway which is separated from the car park by railings.